RAK3372 WisBlock LPWAN Module Quick Start Guide

 Firmware Upgrade Procedure

-Execute the following procedure to upgrade the firmware in Device Firmware Upgrade (DFU) mode through the UART2 interface.
+Execute the following procedure to upgrade the firmware in the Device Firmware Upgrade (DFU) mode through the UART2 interface.

 RAK3172 should automatically go to BOOT mode when the firmware is uploaded via RAK DFU Tool or WisToolBox.